Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 Groth16 solves the problem of how to perform zero-knowledge proofs for complex computations.
 In zero-knowledge proof, the prover wishes to prove a statement about private inputs to the verifier, without revealing any information about the inputs themselves.
 This input is usually referred to as witness in ZkSnark.
 It is a solution satisfying certain conditions.
 The Groth16 proof system allows the prover to create a proof that they know a solution without revealing the actual solution to the verifier.
 As we previously introduced the basic concept of ZKSNARK(zero-knowledge succinct non-interactive argument of knowledge), it is a specific algorithm implementation of ZKSNARK.

 ### Features:
-- **Non-interactive**: Groth16 is a non-interactive proof system, meaning that interaction is not needed between the prover and the verifier.
+- **Non-interactive**: Groth16 is a non-interactive proof system, meaning that only one communication is needed between the prover and the verifier.
-- **Short proofs**: Groth16 proofs are short, with a constant size of a few hundred bytes, which remains independent of the complexity of the proof.
+- **Short proofs**: Groth16 proofs are short, with a size of only O(1), independent of the complexity of the proof.
-- **Fast verification**: Groth16 proofs can be verified efficiently in polynomial time.
+- **Fast verification**: Groth16 proofs can be verified in polynomial time.
 - **Trusted setup**: Groth16 requires a trusted setup phase for generating common parameters.
 - **Applicable to any NP problem**: Groth16 proof system can construct zero-knowledge proofs for any NP problem.